 common and serious problems caused by sickle cell disease are anemia, pain, and

 organ failure.
-Stroke affects around 10% of children with sickle cell
+Stroke affects around 10 out of 100 children who have sickle cell

 Other complications of sickle